Cristina-Adame/ai201-project2-fitfindr-starter/README.md

 **Input parameters:**
 <!-- List each parameter, its type, and what it represents -->
-- `new_item` (dict): ... the article of clothing that resulted from the users' search in search_listinga().
+- `new_item` (dict): ... the article of clothing that resulted from the users' search in search_listings().
 Item to be paired with other items in the users' wardrobe.
 - `wardrobe` (dict): ... dict with items in the users' wardrobe, possibly empty.

 **What it returns:**